zuroxx/wireguard-install/README.md

 ## Host

-Prefeably a cloud host running KVM such as Google, AWS, Vultr.
+Prefeably a cloud host running KVM such as GCP, AWS, Vultr.
+Check for the egress costs of your host.
 Digital Ocean is not recommended for a VPN due to continual DMCA disconnects from false positives.

 ## Usage